helghand1/medical-ai-experiments/README.md

 - `/data/` – Placeholder for datasets (excluded from version control)
 - `/models/` – Trained models and model configurations
 - `/notebooks/` – Exploratory analysis and model development notes

+> Current branch: dev – this branch will be used for testing and development.